 Once in the exam room, you will undress from the waist up.
 For the next ten minutes your body gets used to the room temperature in our dedicated Thermography room.
 Then we take three images: right side, front, and left side.

-Next is the “cold challenge”.
-You stick your hands in 53 degree water for one minute.
-Why?
 We are looking for blood vessel constriction – or lack of it.
-The cold water causes all of your blood vessels to constrict and drive blood to your core to keep you warm.
+Your blood vessels constrict and drive blood to your core to keep you warm.
 Breast tissue responds the same way.
-Then we quickly take three more images.

 Normal tissue will turn blue or purple because of the decreased blood flow.
 The vessels that feed cancer cells are different.
 They can not constrict, so the camera will pick that up.
 Also, areas of inflammation don’t constrict but are more diffuse and look different.
 If abnormalities are present, there are a variety of interventions that can be taken to help normalize the tissues.